supercam19/SMAPI-Profile-Manager/README.md

 ## How to use
 The profile manager is a very simple program that does most of the work for you.
 When you open the program for the first time, you can add a profile using the blue `+` button in the top right.

 This will prompt you to choose a folder, which will be one of your mod profiles.
-(Please note that at the moment the folder has to be in your Stardew Valley install folder!)Select the folder and the profile manager will prompt you to give it a name.
+(Please note that the folder has to be in your Stardew Valley install folder) Select the folder and the profile manager will prompt you to give it a name.

-Once that is done, you can repeat the process for as many different profiles as you wish You can then launch the game with different profiles using their launch button, or delete the profile with the delete button.
+Once that is done, you can repeat the process for as many different profiles as you wish.
+You can then launch the game with different profiles using their launch button, or delete the profile with the delete button.

 ## Restrictions
 - The folders of mods when adding profiles currently need to be inside the Stardew Valley folder, this will be fixed soon.
+- The profile manager will only work on Windows (confirmed on Windows 10 only) and will likely never come to other operating systems

 ## Modifying the program
 The external packages for this program are [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter), which can be installed with:<br>